-Flammable Materials, Explosives, Fireworks, Smoking, and Open Flames
+Flammable Materials, Explosives, Fireworks, Smoking, and Open Flames flames are allowed.

-Dangerous items such as flammable materials, explosives and fireworks are not permitted on the College campus or in College buildings except in approved and supervised programs and certain academic programs.
-Substances which have the potential to cause fires or explosions are not permitted inside campus housing.
-No open flames are allowed.
 Smoking is not allowed in any housing unit.
 Halogen lamps are not allowed.
 Electrical appliances that have an exposed heating element are not allowed in housing units.
 Fires in housing units are known to result from burning candles and/or incense.
 These items are not allowed in student rooms and/or public areas.